tejaslinge/Marketing-Analysis/README.md

 # Marketing-Analysis
-This project demonstrates how to perform EDA on marketing campaign data and make future marketing performance predictions
+This project demonstrates how to perform EDA on marketing campaign data and make future marketing performance predictions.

 Calculations of marketing metrics <b>CTR, CPC, CPA, Conversion rate, Subscription rate, ROI</b> for campaign as a whole and for each individual adgroups is shown in this notebook.
 Along with performance metrics, performance of the campaign for each adgroup should also be explored to find optimal marketing solutions i.e what the next marketing campaign should focus on to increase the ROI and conversion rate.